jmatysczak/LearningHaxe/README.md

 ##### HelloWorldNeko
 Typical "Hello World" program, in Haxe, targeting Neko.

+##### SingleBinaryKnapsack
+Various implementations of algorithms that solve the single, binary knapsack problem.

 ##### SpriteCreator
 Reads all images in a directory, combines them into a single sprite image, generates a CSS file that points